fenago/python-networking-sysadmins/development/README.md

 * Develop web pages and programs with Python tools and packages
 * Automate essential tasks using Python scripts in real-time execution

-### The examples of this title has been implemented in the Windows operating system.

-### Software Requirement
-You’ll also need the following software installed in advance:
-* **Browser**: Google Chrome, Latest Version
-* **Softwares**: Python 3.7, The Jupyter notebook, Docker